dylan-lang/opendylan/documentation/website/source/documentation/cheatsheets/iteration.rst

 .. code-block:: dylan

     while (condition?)
-      // do something until condition? is false end;
+      // do something while the test condition? is true end;

 .. raw:: html